Fiacre Kelleher: Bradford City

 On 29 June 2021 it was announced that he had signed a two-year contract with Bradford City.
 He later said that he was "excited" to train with his new teammates.
 He entered the starting line-up after an injury to captain Niall Canavan, later saying that the club's dip in form was not enjoyable.

 In April 2022 he said was "gobsmacked" that the club had hired Mark Hughes as manager.

 He moved on loan to Solihull Moors in July 2022, for the entire season.
 He was recalled by Bradford City in January 2023, with a view to making a permanent transfer elsewhere.

 Colchester United

 The next day, he signed for Colchester United for an undisclosed fee.
 He had said that his time at Bradford had "not worked out", having made 11 appearances for the club.
 After signing for Colchester he became "in the heart of the defence".

+Cork City

+On 12 June 2025, Kelleher returned to his hometown, signing for League of Ireland Premier Division club Cork City on a long-term contract set to commence from 1 July.
+On 9 November 2025, he captained the side in the 2025 FAI Cup final as they were beaten 2–0 by Shamrock Rovers at the Aviva Stadium.
+He made a total of 12 appearances in all competitions by the end of the 2025 season, as the club were relegated to the League of Ireland First Division after finishing bottom of the league.